jmdaweb/NVDARemoteServer/readme.md

 Run debug.cmd to start the server in debugging mode.

-If you want to run the server inside a Docker container, use a command similar to the following:
+If you want to run the server inside a Docker container, firstly create a data directory.
+This will store the configuration file and extra certificates if needed.
+Change ownership for this directory to uid and gid 991 with the chown command.
+Then, use a command similar to the following:

-`docker run -d -p 6837:6837 --rm jmdaweb/nvda-remote-server:latest`
+`docker run -d -v ./data:/data -p 6837:6837 --rm jmdaweb/nvda-remote-server:latest`

 The command above destroys the container once it is stopped.
 If you want a permanent container which you can start and stop without creation and removal, run:

-`docker run -d -p 6837:6837 --name my_nvda_remote jmdaweb/nvda-remote-server:latest`
+`docker run -d -v ./data:/data -p 6837:6837 --name my_nvda_remote jmdaweb/nvda-remote-server:latest`

 Or, if you want to create it and run later:

-`docker create -p 6837:6837 --name my_nvda_remote jmdaweb/nvda-remote-server:latest`
+`docker create -v ./data:/data -p 6837:6837 --name my_nvda_remote jmdaweb/nvda-remote-server:latest`

 You can change jmdaweb/nvda-remote-server:latest to your custom image name if you have built it.
 The --name argument specifies the container name.
 If you want to use a diferent port, change the first part after -p.
 The second must be always 6837.